i) Live Radio Listening

 Definitions: - Cumulative audience is the number of different listeners to a station over a week.

 *Station share is the percentage of all radio listening that is done to a station over a week; it takes into account the number of people listening and how long they listen.
 (Station shares cannot be compared with Total NZ - Commercial Survey results, as the commercial share figures are based on commercial radio stations only, whereas the shares reported here are based on listening to all radio stations.)

-The next set of results are available in September 2018.
+The next set of results are available in mid April 2019.

 ii) Online Audiences

-Online audiences for the RNZ websites (rnz.co.nz and thewireless.co.nz) for the first half of 2018 were as follows:
+Online audiences for the RNZ websites (rnz.co.nz ant thewireless.co.nz) were as follows:

 iii) Online Audio

 In October 2018, RNZ audio had 1,946,461 unique downloads.
 In addition, there were 277,595 requests for on-demand audio on the RNZ website (unique events).